My One-Person-Company Bet: Who Gets Paid First in China?

 Who Gets Paid First?

-The demand signal is real.
+Nothing here proves the one-person company exists at scale.
+What it does show is that the rail layer is already getting paid for AI-adjacent activity.
 Tencent putting OpenClaw functionality inside WeChat suggests this is being treated as a habit-forming category, not a passing curiosity.
-Alibaba’s AI-driven commerce disclosures suggest agentic behaviour is already being tested inside a live commercial ecosystem — 140 million users had “experienced” AI-driven shopping by end-February 2026, though “experienced” is doing a lot of work in that sentence.
+Alibaba says 140 million users had “experienced” AI-driven shopping by end-February 2026, though “experienced” is doing a lot of work in that sentence.

 Tencent Owns the Habit Surface